He Jiankui: Career

+On 8 September 2023, Wuchang University of Technology (武昌理工学院), a private undergraduate college in Wuhan, Hubei, established the Institute of Genetic Medicine and appointed He Jiankui as the inaugural director and the Dean of the Pharmacology Laboratory.

 Research

 In 2010, at Rice University, He Jiankui and Michael W. Deem published a paper describing some details of the CRISPR protein; this paper was part of the early work on the CRISPR/Cas9 system, before it had been adopted as a gene editing tool.

 In 2017, He gave a presentation at Cold Spring Harbor Laboratory describing work he did at Southern University of Science and Technology (SUSTech), in which he used CRISPR/Cas9 on mice, monkeys, and around 300 human embryos.

 In January 2019, scientists in China reported the creation of five identical cloned gene-edited monkeys, using the same cloning technique that was used with Zhong Zhong and Hua Hua – the first ever cloned monkeys – and Dolly the sheep, and the same gene-editing CRISPR/Cas9 technique allegedly used by He in creating the first ever gene-modified human babies Lulu and Nana.
 The monkey clones were made in order to study several medical diseases.